Job Title: Senior Care Worker (Multiple Positions)

 Contract: 1 year Fixed Term Contract

 THIS POSITION WILL INCLUDE WEEKEND WORKING AND SHIFT WORK PATTERNS

-Due to difficult times regarding Covid-19, Hertfordshire County Council are re-opening Nevetts care home in Buntingford, in the coming weeks.
+Due to difficult times regarding Covid-19, Hertfordshire County Council re-opened Nevetts care home in Buntingford.

-At Nevetts, we will be caring for people with various illnesses, needing to leave hospital but not ready to return home.
+At Nevetts, we care for people with various illnesses, needing to leave hospital but not ready to return home.

 Every effort will be put in place to safeguard both staff and residents during this difficult time and we are committed to ensure that we are abiding by the government’s guidance on how to work safely in social care.

 In return, we’ll give you all the training, support and development opportunities you need to make the most of this rewarding role and achieve your individual career goals, through our industry leading training and employee welfare programmes.

 Nearest Bus Stop: Edwinstree C of E Middle School.